-In too many democracies, politics feels like a distant and increasingly irrelevant
+In too many democracies, politics feels like a distant and increasingly irrelevant enterprise.
+Some of that is by design, by the way.
+In my own country, for example, we have what's called a filibuster rule in the United States Senate that has effectively made it almost impossible for either party, even when they have a majority, to get anything substantial through the Senate and passed and signed into law.

-- 265 example, we have what's called a filibuster rule in the United States Senate that has effectively made it almost impossible for either party, even when they have a majority, to get anything substantial through the Senate and passed and signed into law. - 270 At a certain point, people start wondering, why bother?
+At a certain point, people start wondering, why bother?